kubernetes-sigs/cluster-api/docs/proposals/20220927-labels-and-annotations-sync-between-machine-and-nodes.md

 ### Story 4

 As a cluster admin/user, I would like a declarative and secure means by which to annotate my Cluster API-managed nodes.
+For example, I want to set infrastructure metadata such as virtual network or subnet IDs.

 ### Implementation Details/Notes/Constraints